Hernia

 Symptoms of Hernia

-• Swelling or bulge in the abdomen or groin
+• Swelling or a bulge in the abdomen or groin

 • Pain or discomfort while lifting, coughing, or bending